fbpx

 I wanted to say, “You go get your friend some Jesus.
 Because she is nasty.”

-Heart Lessons at Pickleball
+Pickleball Heart Lessons

 As I hit my first serve, and my arms didn’t shake off from my nerves, I truly can’t tell you how grateful I was.
 After the paralyzing fright in my Tahoe golf experience, I am just so grateful each time I step out on the court and don’t freeze in fear.
 I have an internal celebration of the victory over my nerves.
 After missing a few shots and offering a few “I’m sorry’s” to my partner, he finally said, “There are no I’m sorry’s here.
 We just have fun.”
 And we did.
 We had the most wonderful time.
 They played two matches with me and gave me pointers and just redeemed so much of what the enemy had tried to steal.